 While there is more risk with stocks that pay higher income, diversification lowers that risk.
-This is quite simply the most passive of all the income streams because you simply invest and get paid passive income.
+This type of investment income is probably the most passive of all the income streams because you simply invest and get paid passive income..

 Dividend income is usually paid each quarter, so the monthly income can be inconsistent.
 Investing in one or more of the other income producing assets below can help smooth out your monthly income.

 The work with dividend investing is the initial research, which is always important for any investment you make.

 Your work time can be minimal by finding good resources to do the research for you.
 Depending on the type of investor you are, this may include financial publications, dividend newsletters, mutual funds that pay monthly dividends, or financial advisors that focus on stock income strategies.

 When purchased at value prices, stocks often increase in value while you own them resulting in both capital gains and income.